dfinity/llm/typescript/README.md

 ## Local Development Setup

+> **Note**: When developing locally, the architecture differs slightly from mainnet.
+Instead of using AI workers, the LLM canister connects directly to your local Ollama instance.
+This makes local development faster and easier, while still maintaining the same interface and behavior as the mainnet deployment.
+For more information about how the LLM canister works, see the [How Does it Work?](../README.md#how-does-it-work).

 Before using this library in local development, you need to set up the LLM canister dependency:

 ### Prerequisites